jmaebe/ESCAPE/Readme.md

 microprocessor architectures.

-ESCAPE was developed by Peter Verplaetse and Jan Van Campenhout at the Electronics and Information Systems (ELIS) department at the University of Ghent (http://www.elis.ugent.be).
-It was ported from Delphi to the Free Pascal Compiler and Lazarus by Jonas Maebe from the same department.
+ESCAPE was developed by Peter Verplaetse and Jan Van Campenhout at the Electronics and Information Systems (ELIS) department at Ghent University (http://www.elis.ugent.be).
+It was ported from Delphi to the Free Pascal Compiler and Lazarus by Jonas Maebe at the same department.

 ESCAPE was first presented at the Workshop on Computer Architecture Education (WCAE) held in June 1998 in cojunction with ISCA-25 at Barcelona, Spain.
 A brief